TV Tropes Needs Your Help

 - Kamen Rider Faiz has another villainous Type A example in the beetle Orphenochs introduced in episode 33.

-- Kamen Rider Kabuto has the red rider Kabuto, and the blue rider Gatack, who start out as Type B, but eventually become Type A, who are probably the best-known example of this trope.
+- Kamen Rider Kabuto has the red rider Kabuto, and the blue rider Gatack, who are probably the best-known example of this trope in the franchise.
+They start as rivals, but later become steadfast allies.

 - Kamen Rider OOO has a villainous Type A in the Kabuto and Kuwagata Yummies, which formed when a single Yummy (which was the Kabuto one) split in two.
 But averted in that OOO has a Kuwagata Core Medal, but not a Kabuto Core Medal.